Configuration

 envvar_prefix¶

-The prefix for dynaconf to load values from environment variables, in your program you might want users
+The prefix used by dynaconf to load values from environment variables.
+You might want your users

-to export using your app name ex: export MYPROGRAM_DEBUG=true
+to export values using your app name, ex: export MYPROGRAM_DEBUG=true

 env¶